About Travis Audubon

 Travis Audubon was founded in 1952 by visionary Central Texans who recognized the vital connection between conserving wildlife habitat and the ecological balance necessary for healthy, sustainable, and habitable communities.

 Inspiring conservation through birding.

-Travis Audubon promotes the enjoyment, understanding, and conservation of native birds and their habitats through:
+Travis Audubon promotes the enjoyment, understanding, and conservation of native birds through:

 - Conservation Advocacy

 Travis Audubon is an independent chapter of the National Audubon Society.
 We are a non-profit corporation with tax-exempt status, governed by a 12-person Board of Directors and managed by a full-time Executive Director.
 Many of our programs and activities are organized and led by a dedicated, experienced, and highly skilled corps of volunteers.